 - Don't take pictures without permission.
 Marrakech is one big photo opportunity, but if you want to take pictures where people are involved you better first ask.
 Just throw in some French words and smile.
 Shop owners usually don't mind if you take a picture of their shop, but asking is always better.
 Taking pictures on the Jemaa El Fnaa square will always cost you money!

 - Don't accept direction from strangers.
 People who tell you the roads are closed or who want to take you for a shortcut.
 Just smile and walk away.
 I used the app CityMaps2Go which is great and will get you through all the crazy little streets in the souk.
 You can use this app without WiFI and it will get you safely through all the narrow streets without getting lost. (don't rely on Google maps!)

 - Don't take a hotel close to the Jemaa El Fnaa square.
 This square is 24/7 noise and craziness.
 Having your hotel close by means you will have no way of relaxing.
 It's better to take a riad in the quieter area of the Medina where you can enjoy the city from your rooftop.
 So take time and check the location of your hotel before booking.
 To be honest I ended up ignoring the whole Jemaa El Fnaa Square myself.

 - Don't think you're on Ibiza and watch the dress code.
 Although there are no official guidelines for tourists in the city and the hot weather make you want to wear as less as possible you are still visiting a Muslim country.
 Out of respect just dress a bit conservative.
 As a basic rule just cover yourself from knees to shoulders.

-Hope you find my list useful and you're not put off to going to Marrakech!
+Hope you find my list useful and you're not put off by going to Marrakech!
 This city is truly amazing and unlike any other city, I've ever visited.

 Ps: Don't forget to sign up for my weekly newsletter for more bohemian lifestyle and fashion